Unified General Education Requirements

 Academic Inquiry Seminars develop the habits of mind and writing/communication processes that characterize academic discourse at CWRU.
 Students engage with questions and topics from multiple perspectives, and they establish effective writing processes (including planning, drafting, responding to feedback, revising, reflecting, and self-assessing).

 Students must pass with letter grades an Academic Inquiry Seminar during either their first or second semester of enrollment at CWRU.
-Students may choose among topical seminars (AIQS 100), foundations seminars for students who need or want more experience with the writing process (AIQS 110), or seminars for non-native speakers of English (AIQS 120).
+Students may choose among topical seminars (AIQS 100), foundations seminars for students who need or want more experience with the writing process (AIQS 110), seminars for non-native speakers of English (AIQS 120), or Community Engaged Academic Inquiry Seminars for an additional credit hour and interaction with off-campus organizations (AIQS 130).
 Students for whom English is a second language and who would benefit from an initial focus on academic English will enroll in AIAE 100 (3 credit hours) during their first semester of enrollment and then continue with an Academic Inquiry Seminar in the following semester.
-Some students for whom English is a second language will go directly into an Academic Inquiry Seminar in their first semester.
+Some students for whom English is a second language will go directly into an Academic Inquiry Seminar (AIQS 120) in their first semester.

 Courses that satisfy the Academic Inquiry Seminar requirement: